McMillan Advises Horse Owners to Vaccinate for EEE & West Nile VirusMatt Boster

 Posted by: Matt Boster

-MONTGOMERY: Agriculture & Industries Commissioner John McMillan announces that a horse has tested positive for Eastern Equine Encephalitis (EEE) by the department’s diagnostic laboratory in Auburn.
-The horse was presented for treatment at Auburn University’s College of Veterinary Medicine from the neighboring state of Georgia.
+MONTGOMERY, AL- Alabama Department of Agriculture & Industries Commissioner John McMillan has announced that three horses have tested positive for Eastern Equine Encephalitis (EEE) by the department’s diagnostic laboratory in Auburn.

 McMillan and State Veterinarian Dr. Tony Frazier recommend vaccinating your horses every six months against both EEE and WNV.
 Horse owners are encouraged to contact their local veterinarian to schedule a vaccination for their horses.
 The public is also advised to make every effort to reduce human exposure to mosquitoes during this time of year.

 For more information about EEE or WNV, please contact Dr. Tony Frazier at 334-240-7253.